The complex volume of SL(n,C)-representations of 3-manifolds: Introduction

 Walter Neumann has conjectured that every element in the Bloch group $\B(\C)$ is an integral linear combination of Bloch group elements of hyperbolic $3$-manifolds.
 Since the extended Bloch group equals the Bloch group up to torsion, Neumann's conjecture would imply that all complex volumes are, up to rational multiples of $i\pi^2$, integral linear combinations of complex volumes of hyperbolic $3$-manifolds.
 In particular, the volumes should all be integral linear combinations of volumes of hyperbolic manifolds.

 Our algorithm has been implemented by Matthias Goerner.
-The algorithm uses Magma~\cite{Magma} to compute a Groebner basis for the Ptolemy variety, and then uses \eqref{VolCintro} to compute the complex volumes.
-We have run the algorithm on all manifolds in the census of cusped hyperbolic manifolds with up to $8$ simplices \cite{SnapPy}, all link complements with up to $11$ crossings \cite{SnapPy}, as well as selected manifolds in the Regina census of closed, prime $3$-manifolds with up to $11$ simplices~\cite{Regina}.
-For $n=2$, the Groebner basis computations terminate for all but a few manifolds.
-In particular, they terminate for all census manifolds with $\leq 7$ simplices and all link complements with $\leq 15$ simplices and all but $3$ link complements with $16$ simplicies.
-For $n=3$, computations are feasible with up to $4$ simplices, but for $n=4$ the computations run out of memory for all manifolds with more than $2$ simplices.
+The algorithm uses Magma~\cite{Magma} to compute a primary decomposition of the Ptolemy variety, and then uses \eqref{VolCintro} to compute the complex volumes.
+For $n=2$, we have computed primary decompositions of the Ptolemy varieties for all census manifolds with $\leq 8$ simplices (these usually finish within a fraction of a second) and all link complements with $\leq 16$ simplices in the SnapPy census~\cite{SnapPy} of knots with up to 11 crossings and links with up to 10 crossings.
+When there are more than 16 simplices some of the computations don't terminate.
+For $n=3$, computations are feasible for many manifolds with up to $4$ simplices, but for $n=4$ the computations run out of memory for all manifolds with more than $2$ simplices.
 It would be interesting to perform numerical calculations for $n \geq 4$.
 Our computations have revealed numerous (numerical) examples of linear combinations as predicted by Neumann's conjecture.
-To the best of our knowledge, our examples are the first concrete computations of the Cheeger-Chern-Simons invariant (complex volume) for $n>2$.
+To the best of our knowledge, our examples are the first concrete computations (the first of which were carried out in $2009$) of the Cheeger-Chern-Simons invariant (complex volume) for $n>2$.